 We generally price our services by taking into account various factors, such as (i) the types, sizes and locations of the properties; (ii) the scope and quality of our services; (iii) our estimated costs and expenses; (iv) our target profit margins; (v) the profiles of property owners and residents; (vi) the local government's guidance price on property management fees (where applicable); and (vii) the maximum pricing of comparable properties.
 Under the property management service agreements, we may raise property management fees upon renewal of the agreements after negotiations with property owners and residents.
-As advised by our PRC Legal Advisors, as of October 31, 2021, we had approximately 38 residential projects located in Shandong and Heilongjiang provinces with a total GFA under management accounting for approximately 62.2% of our total GFA under management as of the same date that were subject to price control under the relevant local regulations.
-Revenue generated from projects subject to the government guidance price amounted to RMB102.0 million, RMB116.4 million, RMB135.7 million and RMB128.6 million, respectively, in 2018, 2019 and 2020 and the ten months ended October 31, 2021, accounting for 36.2%, 36.3%, 33.7% and 28.1% of our total revenue during the same periods.
+As advised by our PRC Legal Advisors, as of December 31, 2021, we had approximately 38 residential projects located in Shandong and Heilongjiang provinces with a total GFA under management accounting for approximately 53.5% of our total GFA under management as of the same date that were subject to price control under the relevant local regulations.
+Revenue generated from projects subject to the government guidance price amounted to RMB116.4 million, RMB135.7 million and RMB157.3 million, respectively, in 2019, 2020 and 2021, accounting for 36.3%, 33.7% and 27.0% of our total revenue during the same periods.

 The relevant price administration department and construction administration department of the State Council are jointly responsible for supervising property management fees and issuing relevant guidance.
 See "Regulatory Overview-Legal Supervision over Property Management Services-Fees charged by Property Management Enterprises" and "Risk Factors-Risks Relating to Our Business and Industry-We are susceptible to changes in regulatory landscapes of the PRC property management and PRC real estate industries" for related discussions.
 During the Track Record Period, the property management fees charged by us complied with the relevant PRC laws and regulations in relation to such pricing control in all material respects during the Track Record Period.
-According to CIA, our property management fees were generally in line with the relevant market trends with respect to property management fees charged by property management companies in the PRC during the Track Record Period.
+According to CIA, in 2019, 2020 and 2021, our property management fees were generally in line with the relevant market trends with respect to property management fees charged by property management companies in the PRC.
 We expect that pricing controls on residential properties will relax over time as relevant local authorities continue to pass regulations to implement the Price Control Liberalization Circular.
 See "Risk Factors-Risk Related to our Business and Industry-We may be subject to losses and decreased profit margins if we fail to effectively anticipate or control our costs in providing our property management services, as we generally charge our customers on a lump sum basis" in this document.